Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 We're in this formative moment where because of independent media's success and its measurable success in significant things like elections, centralized establishment are maneuvering to control it.

-So they started to form relationships with various right wing podcasters.
+So they started to form relationships with various right-wing podcasters.

-And I know now from reading about it, that Charlie Kirk's connection to the Trump family goes back a long time.
+And I know now from reading about it that Charlie Kirk's connection to the Trump family goes back a long time.

-But I'm talking about Charlie Kirk as a podcaster and a media operator, and it's understandable that people would seek alliances to broadcast and amplify their message.
+And it's understandable that people would seek alliances to broadcast and amplify their message.

-That's what anyway, don't you say I was saying, wouldn't it be nice if government were doing what they were meant to be doing, which is organizing uh utility and municipality, which by the way can't be done on a scale of 330 million people, it has to be localized and decentralized maximally.
+Wouldn't it be nice if government were doing what they were meant to be doing, which is organizing utility and municipality, which by the way can't be done on a scale of 330 million people.

-If wouldn't it be amazing if media were doing what they were supposed to be doing?
+Wouldn't it be amazing if media were doing what they were supposed to be doing?

-Here's the information, you do what you want with it.
+You do what you want with it.

 Wouldn't it be amazing if the judiciary were doing what they were meant to be doing?

-We'll let's assess this information based on evidence.
+Let's assess this information based on evidence.

 But don't you know by now that everything has been captured?